KyleAMathews/modularscale/README.md

 ms(1, "minor second");
 // --> 1.066

-// See modularscale.com for the full list of ratios.
+// See modularscale.com for the full list of preset ratios.
+// You can also pass it any ratio you'd like.
 ```